reema0814/Threat-Protection-with-XDR/Labguide/Module 1/Lab-01.md

     <validation step="08faf6a7-9700-4ffa-85a4-de53afb85777" />

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    > - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
     > - Hit the Validate button for the corresponding task.
     > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.